antvis/G6/docs/api/Algorithm.en.md

 const { detectDirectedCycle } = Algorithm

-// 此时图中没有环，result 为 null
-let result = detectDirectedCycle(graph)
+// There is no cycle in the graph, the result is null let result = detectDirectedCycle(graph)

-// 当数据中加入 F->D 这条边后，图中有一个环
-data.edges.push(
+// There will be a cycle after adding edge F->D data.edges.push(
   {
     source: 'F',